CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 ### Dictionary Data Structure – Example

-We are going to illustrate what exactly the data structure dictionary means using an everyday, real world example.
+We are going to illustrate what exactly the data structure dictionary means using an everyday, real-world example.

 When you go to a theatre, opera or a concert, there is usually a place where you can leave your outdoor clothing.
-The employee than takes your jacket and gives you a number.
+The employee then takes your jacket and gives you a number.
 When the event is over, on your way out, you give them back the same number.
 The employee uses this number to search and find your jacket to give back to you.

-Thanks to this example we can see that the idea for using a **key** (the number that the employee gives you) to store a **value** (your jacket), and later having the option to access it, is not so abstract.
-Actually this is a method that is often widely used not only in programming, but also in many other practical areas.
+Thanks to this example we can see that the idea for using a **key** (the number that the employee gives you) to store a **value** (your jacket) and later having the option to access it, is not so abstract.
+This is a method that is often widely used not only in programming but also in many other practical areas.

 When using the **ADT dictionary,** the key may not just be a number, but any other type of object.
-In the case, when we have a key (number), we could implement this type of structure as a regular array.
-In this scenario the **set of keys** is already known – these are the numbers from `0` to `n`, where `n` represents the size of the array (when `n` is within the allowed limits).
+In that case, when we have a key (number), we could implement this type of structure as a regular array.
+In this scenario, the **set of keys** is already known – these are the numbers from `0` to `n`, where `n` represents the size of the array (when `n` is within the allowed limits).
 The idea of the dictionaries is to provide us with more flexibility regarding the set of the keys.

 When using dictionaries, the set of keys usually is a randomly chosen set of values like real numbers or strings.
 The only restriction is that we can distinguish one key from the other.
 Later we will take a look at some additional requirements for the keys that are needed for the different kinds of implementations.